-Client programs may control event propagation through the use of the following two functions: XChangeDeviceDontPropagateList and XGetDeviceDontPropagateList.
+Client programs may control event propagation through the use of the following two functions: XChangeDeviceDontPropagateList and XGetDeviceDontPropagateList .

-int XChangeDeviceDontPropagateList(display, window, event_count, events, mode)Display display;

-Window window;

-int event_count;

-XEventClass events;

-int mode;Specifies the connection to the X server.displaySpecifies the connection to the X server.windowSpecifies the desired window.event_countSpecifies the number of elements in the events list.eventsSpecifies a pointer to the list of XEventClasses.

-mode Specifies the mode.
-You can pass AddToList or DeleteFromList.
+int XChangeDeviceDontPropagateList(events, mode); display, window, event_count, display Specifies the connection to the X server. window Specifies the desired window. event_count Specifies the number of elements in the events list. events Specifies a pointer to the list of XEventClasses. mode Specifies the mode.
+You can pass AddToList or DeleteFromList .